19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 Provisional liquidator

 15\.
-The Court may appoint the Official Receiver or an approved liquidator provisionally at any time after the presentation of a winding up petition and before the making of a winding up order and the provisional liquidator shall have and may exercise all the functions and powers of a liquidator, subject to such limitations and restrictions as may be prescribed by the Rules or as the Court may specify in the order appointing him.
+The Court may appoint the Official Receiver or an approved liquidator provisionally at any time after the filing of a winding up application and before the making of a winding up order and the provisional liquidator shall have and may exercise all the functions and powers of a liquidator, subject to such limitations and restrictions as may be prescribed by the Rules or as the Court may specify in the order appointing him.

 General provisions as to liquidators